themrdemonized/STALKER-Anomaly-modded-exes/DXML.md

 end
 ```

-What this does is creating a function on_xml_read that will be auto-called from _g.script.
+What this does is creating a function on_xml_read that will be auto-called from dxml_core.script.
 This function will register function for new callback "on_xml_read", which accepts two arguments:

 * xml_file_name - current XML filename that engine is processing (for example: text\eng\_game_version.xml)
 * xml_obj - the object described above